 This tension, especially in the back of your tongue, your soft palate and your lips can strain your voice.
 Muscle tension can cause your voice to go off pitch and shorten your range considerably.
 It will eventually fatigue your voice and cause an increasingly severe vocal blow out.

 The body parts that vibrate and create the sound of your voice, your vocal folds, are not what give you volume and power.
 True, if you practice the correct vocal exercises, the muscles within the vocal folds become stronger and more limber.
 This improves their agility and responsiveness resulting in better tonal quality and a fuller voice.
 Your voice sounds better and your range may increase, but vocal power and volume come from resonance.

 What is Vocal Resonance?

-The next step would be to remove muscle tension or strain in the throat that will hinder the vibrations of your voice and dampen the resonant power you could otherwise naturally achieve.
+A first step would be to get your vocal muscles limbered and flexible.
+One way to do that is with Vocal Warm-ups.
+The next step would be to eliminate muscle tension or strain in the throat that will hinder the vibrations of your voice and dampen the resonant power you could otherwise naturally achieve.
 If your throat and tongue tighten, you shut down your acoustic chamber and there goes the resonance.

 In Part 2 of Belting or Singing with Power, I’ll show you an exercise to relieve the muscle tension.
 Until then, please post your comments or questions about belting or powerful singing.